nterprise/api-docs/data/docs/jekyll/api/niagara/oas_customer.md

                       - length
                     properties:
                       length:
-                        type: string
+                        type: number
-                        description: String must contain with this value
+                        description: Length to compare with
                       operator:
                         type: string
                         description: Which type of length comparision to make